benediktreiser/fastclick/README.md

 2. As soon as the user stops tapping and a click event is fired, the additional class `fastclick-active` is set (this corresponds to the old :active CSS pseudeoclass on desktops)
 3. As soon as the touch is canceled or the user drags a touch further than the threshold allowed by fastclick, both classes are removed again

+__!!
+Important !!__

+The CSS-classes named above are set on the layer level.
+This behaviour could be changed back to an on-element basis, but since this modified lib is mainly used in the angular-fastlick library (https://github.com/benediktreiser/angular-fastclick), where the respective layer always is the element which has a click-handler attached, this works fine.
+By putting the active states back on the real element, we get weird optical feedback, as tapping a child element, will only highlight this child instead of the actual clickable parent element (which will handle the click
+	event in the end).

 #### Example styles (to be adjusted)

 ```css